The Future of Liberty

 Mitch Daniels (00:18:01):

-I think this is a east coast or a coastal perception, but as they saw the transition you're talking about and the rise, the sudden switch of people who they had assumed were sort of habitual Democrats suddenly showing up in the Republican party.
+I think this is an east coast or a coastal perception, but as they saw the transition you're talking about and the rise, the sudden switch of people who they had assumed were sort of habitual Democrats suddenly showing up in the Republican party.
 They thought it was economic dislocation, free trade and all this business, which clearly there were.

 David Keene (00:18:24):

-Some of that you'd asked about.
-The Charles Murray said once that free trade, for example, has delivered all the benefits in a macro sense that we knew it would.
-I mean it obviously works and it obviously builds economic wealth and it makes all the boats rise and all that he said, but we didn't think about the micro effects.
+Charles Murray said once that free trade, for example, has delivered all the benefits in a macro sense that we knew it would.
+It obviously works and it obviously builds economic wealth and it makes all the boats rise and all that he said, but we didn't think about the micro effects.
 We treated it like it was a paper.
 And I think there was some of that, and not just conservatives, but people tend to think this is my idea and it'll work.

 Mitch Daniels (00:19:00):

-Average is obscure.
+The average is obscure.

 David Keene (00:19:01):